KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.34.0
+- New KSP QoL/performance patch : [**LowerMinPhysicsDTPerFrame**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/175) : Allow a min value of 0.02 instead of 0.03 for the "Max Physics Delta-Time Per Frame" main menu setting.
+This allows for higher and smoother framerate at the expense of the game lagging behind real time.
+This was already possible by manually editing the `settings.cfg` file, but changes would revert when going into the settings screen.
+- New KSP QoL patch : [**BetterEditorUndoRedo**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/172) : Invert the editor undo state capturing logic so part tweaks aren't lost when undoing.
+- New KSP bugfix: [**InventoryPartMass**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/182) : Fixes bugs where parts stored in inventories would not have the correct mass or volume when their resource levels were modified or variants changed.
+- New KSP bugfix: [**EVAConstructionMass**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/185) : Fixes a bug where picking up a part in EVA construction would set its mass to the wrong value when mass modifiers are involved (e.g. part variants).
+- New KSP bugfix: [**RespawnDeadKerbals**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/104) : When respawning is enabled, starts the respawn timer for any dead kerbals (changing their state to "missing") when loading a save.
+This addresses stock bugs where kerbals could be set to dead even when respawning is enabled.
+- New KSP bugfix: [**ZeroCostTechNode**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/180) : Fixes a bug where parts in tech nodes that have 0 science cost would become unusable.
+- New KSP bugfix: [**ModulePartVariantsNodePersistence**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/179) : Fixes an issue with ModulePartVariants where attachnodes would use their default state when resuming flight on a vessel from a saved game.
+This would lead to different behavior in part joints and flexibility between initial launch and loading a save.
+- Changed patch behavior: PAWGroupMemory now tracks group state globally instead of per-window.
+- Added zh-cn localization for ManufacturerFixes.cfg (thanks @zhangyuesai)

 ##### 1.33.0
 - New KSP performance patch : [**CollisionManagerFastUpdate**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/174) : 3-4 times faster update of parts inter-collision state, significantly reduce stutter on docking, undocking, decoupling and joint failure events.